For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 Service Configuration

-# Check for default credentials in config files (passwords in plain text)
+# Check for credentials in config files (skip binary matches and avoid /proc)

 4. Privilege Escalation Vectors (Non-Destructive Checks)